liamstamper/vector-space-speeches/README.md

 # vector-space-speeches
-Document Similarity Analysis with Vector Space Model in Python
+Document Similarity Analysis with a Vector Space Model in Python